FACILITIES AND EQUIPMENT

-The energetic materials group has 15,000 sq. ft. of lab, office and conference space in the 18 month-old Beaupre building on URI campus.
-In addition, thirteen miles from campus on 2200 acres of wildness is our explosive range.
-The site has two outdoor and one indoor magazines; a 2200 ft2 firing chamber; 200 ft2 cookoff chamber; chemical and tool storage, and a 30 lb TNT equivalence rating.
-We maintain ATF licenses to store and manufacture, DOT shipping exemptions (25 g solid and liquid) and DEA schedule 1 and 2 licenses.
+The energetic materials group has 15,000 sq. ft. of lab, office and conference space in the Richard E. Beaupre Center for Chemical & Forensic Sciences at URI campus.
+In addition, thirteen miles from campus we own our own explosives range.
+It is situated on 2200 acres of wildness, and has two outdoor and one indoor magazines, a 2200 ft2 firing chamber, a 200 ft2 cookoff chamber, a chemical and tool storage.
+The firing range has a 30 lb TNT equivalence rating.
+We maintain ATF licenses to store and manufacture explosives, and have DOT shipping exemptions (25 g solid and liquid) and DEA schedule 1 and 2 licenses.
 Our firing site manager is also a member of the Rhode Island state bomb squad.

 With technology moving forward and the advent of new instrumentation and techniques, mass spectrometry is becoming a "work horse" of modern age detection and identification of all types of molecules.
 Unlike in the past when most of the separation of small molecules was primarily done using gas chromatograph (GC) coupled to various commonly used detectors, including mass spectrometers, today most of detection and separation is performed using liquid chromatograph (LC) coupled to mass spectrometer, UV, fluorescence and other types of detectors.
 The advantage of using LC technique is the ability to analyze more polar and thermally labile compounds without additional workup.
 Most of energetic materials would, as a result, automatically benefit by transitioning from gas to liquid chromatography for their detection and quantification.
 However, if the headspace is of concern, or lower and more sensitive detection limits are in order, then gas chromatography is still a very relevant technique for these types of applications.
 Our lab currently employs both chromatography methods to get overall unbiased results for small molecules elucidation, detection and quantification.
 The power of mass spectrometry adds additional level of certainty by providing the mass of the compounds that we are trying to identify, and provides accurate mass measurements of up to 5 decimal points and lower than 2 ppm mass shifts in the case of Orbitrap™.